nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.3.8 Filtering the students: `filter`

-Filters students from the StudMap based on different categories.
+**Function:** Filters students from the StudMap based on different categories.

-You might want to check on the progress of weaker students you tagged as `NeedsMoreHelp`, filter by tag to focus on these students.
-You may be teaching multiple modules at the same time, filter by module so that your students from another module do not clutter your screen.
-You might want to keep track of the number of assignment submissions you have yet to grade, filter by assignment to achieve this.
+If you want to check on the progress of weaker students you tagged as `NeedsMoreHelp`, for example, you can filter by tag to focus on them.
+If you're teaching multiple modules at once, you can filter by module to focus on the module you're currently interested in.
+If you want to find those assignment submissions you have yet to grade, you can filter by assignment.

-Formats:
+**Formats:**

 - `filter t/Keyword [MORE_KEYWORDS]`
     * Filters students specific to the category "tag" represented with the prefix `t/`